What to know about the severe storms and flash flooding hitting parts of the US

 Also in Indiana, emergency crews spent several hours rescuing a woman from a collapsed warehouse.

 There was massive destruction in Lake City in eastern Arkansas, where homes were flattened and cars were flipped and tossed into trees.
 State authorities reported damage in 22 counties due to tornadoes, wind gusts, hail and flash flooding.
-There were four injuries but no deaths.
+Seven injuries were reported, but no deaths.

 More than 90 million people were at risk of severe weather across an area stretching from Texas to Minnesota and Maine, according to the Oklahoma-based Storm Prediction Center.